RubenErhardt/RubenErhardt/README.md

 ## 👋 Hi, I’m [Ruben Erhardt](https://github.com/RubenErhardt)

 Welcome to my GitHub profile!
-I'm Ruben 23, a passionate coder with a focus on HTML, CSS, and JavaScript and I love to play videogames.
+I'm Ruben 23, a student at HVA FDND with a focus on HTML, CSS, and JavaScript and I love to play videogames.
 I'm excited about exploring the world of web development and am constantly learning and improving my skills.
 I just started learning and this is my second year so don't be to harsh.
 I am a fast learner tho.

 ### 👀 About Me